jozsefsallai/dsc-merger/README.md

 Useful for patching charts exported from Comfy Studio with additional commands such as Challenge Time or lyric markers.

+## Download

+You can download DSC Merger from the [GitHub Releases][gh-releases-url] page.
+There are prebuilt binaries for Windows, Linux and macOS.
+Two flavors are
+available:

+-   `minimal`: command line mode and interactive mode
+-   `gui`: command line mode and GUI mode

 ## Usage

+### GUI Mode

+> **Note**
+> GUI mode is only available in the GUI flavor of the program.

+To use the GUI mode, simply run the program without any arguments or just double click on the executable.
+A window will appear with the options you can supply to the program.

 ### Interactive Mode

+> **Note**
+> Interactive mode is only available in the minimal flavor of the program.

 You can double-click the executable and follow the instructions on screen.
 You can use the arrow keys to navigate the menus/options and <kbd>Enter</kbd> to